 EWB Challenge Scholarship Program

-The generous support of BHP Billiton Sustainable Communities enables Engineers Without Borders Australia to offer five EWB Challenge Scholarships a year to recognise high achieving and values-driven students who are passionate about applying their engineering skills to the objectives of community development and poverty eradication.
+The generous support of BHP Billiton Sustainable Communities has enabled Engineers Without Borders Australia to offer five EWB Challenge Scholarships a year, each year from 2011 to 2014, recognising high achieving and values-driven students who are passionate about applying their engineering skills to the objectives of community development and poverty eradication.

 The EWB Challenge Scholarship Program achieves this by sponsoring students to engage in a range of EWB program activities designed to deepen knowledge of humanitarian engineering and to develop leadership in community development.
-The program includes the following opportunities for scholars: Leadership Rewired (an on-line leadership development course), EWB Chapter volunteering; Dialogues on Development (a study tour in Cambodia, India or to the Murray Darling Basin), participation in the Link Festival and student’s final year research project.
+The program includes the following opportunities for scholars: Leadership Rewired (an on-line leadership development course), EWB Chapter volunteering; Humanitarian Design Summit (a study tour in Cambodia, India or Nepal), participation in the Link Festival and student’s final year research project.

 BHP Billiton Sustainable Communities is a charity established by BHP Billiton as part of its community investment program.